-At Delhi's INA market, meat sellers suspect political ploy behind Navratri ban
+In Delhi’s INA market, meat sellers suspect political ploy behind Navratri ban

 Losing wages

-Labourers at meat shops in INA market are dismayed that they might lose their wages for a week.
-Most are daily wagers, living on what they earn that day.
+Workers in the meat shops of INA market are anxious that they might lose their wages for a week.
+Most are daily wage workers, living on what they earn that day.
 Both Hindus and Muslims work in these shops.
 Many are migrants from Jharkhand, Bihar, Uttar Pradesh, Bengal and Nepal.

 “We had come thinking we will have work but we are stuck here,” said Pachu Taati, who has worked here for the last 20 years.
 Had he known about the meat ban earlier, he said, he might have gone back to his home in Bihar’s Bhagalpur district for Navratri.
 “What will we do now?”
 Taati asked.
 “We only know this work.
 We do not know much.”

 Labourers at INA estimate about 400 people work at the fish, mutton and chicken shops in the market.
-Most live in small rooms above the meat shops while others travel several kilometres to their place of work.
+Most live in small rooms above the meat shops though some travel several kilometres to their place of work.
 “We won’t come tomorrow,” said one such worker.

 Thirty-four-year-old Mohammad Aftab said the sudden ban had plunged him into a new world of uncertainty.
 “What to do now?” he asked.